How much does a nursing home cost in South Dakota?

 The National Academy of Elder Law Attorneys maintains a state-by-state directory of certified elder law attorneys.

-Find a South Dakota attorney →How South Dakota compares to neighboring states
+Find a South Dakota attorney →What makes South Dakota different

 Cost differences across state lines can be substantial.
 Some families consider relocating for care, particularly if adult children live across a border.